derekzhang79/samrat.github.com/raw/db-cljs.md

 In my [previous post][getting_started], I gave a pretty quick introduction to Clojurescript.
 If you haven't already, I recommend you read through that post.
 This post assumes that you have some Clojure knowledge and already have Leiningen running.

 In this post, I'll show how to create a SQL database-backed Clojurescript app(you were expecting NoSQL, weren't you?).
 For the lack of a better idea, I'm going to walk you through building a trivial app that helps keep track of books you've read.
+You can view the source code for the app [on Github][repo].

 ### The Setup